AbberiorInstruments/ImspectorDocs/docs/hardware/generic/comdriver.rst

 What does wait/line mean?
 ..........................

 Line refers here to the command line, not a scan line.
-Wait/line is the time that imspector waits after it has send a command line.
+Wait/line is the time that Imspector waits after it has send a command line.
 If this waiting time is to short, part of the following commands may be lost.
 A value of about 300ms seems to work well at 9600baud.

 What are Consts?
 .................